williamjturkel/H3885G-FW25/Wk05/README.md

 - **Critical Check**: Note that `2` is a number (Integer), not text `"2"`.
 Note that the date follows the strict `YYYY-MM-DD` format.
 This precision is what makes the data computable.

+# Verification: The Methodological Checkpoint

+## Trust, but Verify the Data

+- **Problem**: The AI generated the code, but did it generate the right code?
+Did it adhere to the JSON schema 100% of the time?
+- **Verification**: The process of ensuring that the extracted data is accurate and fits the defined schema.
+- **Testing against Unfamiliar Data**: Since your team used a corpus created by a different team, this immediately tests the reliability of your Extractor on data it was not tuned for.

+# Activity 1: JSON Validation and Refinement (40 Min)

+## Table Activity: Finding Errors in Representation

+- **Task**: Run your team's Extractor App on **five** clean documents from the assigned, external sub-corpus.

+Procedure:

+Run Extraction: Paste text and run the analysis.

+Validate Structure: Check if the output is valid JSON.
+(If not, the schema definition was bad).

+Validate Content: Check if the content adheres to the schema rules (e.g., if a field is defined as an INTEGER but the output is text).

+Share Findings: Discuss the most persistent error (e.g., the AI keeps including the citation text in the key_entity_name field) with your tablemates.

+Goal: Use the class time for rigorous, collaborative debugging and error identification for your individual team's tool.